 The renewed national awareness of school safety led districts around the country to enhance their own safety measures.
 Because there is no universal set of safety measures, school districts can determine the best course of action for their particular schools.
 As a result, a number of best practices have emerged, some of which include:

 Following Sandy Hook, much of the burden of “preventative measures” fell to two particular groups—school principals and emergency management professionals.
-Emergency management professionals generally hold an MS in Emergency Management or similar degree and are trained to handle crisis situations.
+Emergency management professionals generally hold a degree focused in emergency management and are trained to handle crisis situations.
 Many emergency management professionals work with school districts to develop and deliver disaster prevention training and response plans.
 Similarly, school principals may hold an EdS in Educational Leadership and Administration, which provides them with the skills to effectively lead in a school environment.
 Sandy Hook added a new level of responsibility to the school principal role, in the area of security and student safety.

 Leaders in the field of emergency management are always looking for individuals with a passion for public safety.
 If you are interested in exploring a career in which students benefit as a result of your hard work, you may wish to consider an online university’s emergency management programs.
-In addition to an MS in Emergency Management, there are degree programs which allow you to specialize in emergency management.
+Walden University offers degree programs which allow you to specialize in emergency management.
 Some choices include:

 When you earn a degree focused on emergency management, you could be collaborating with first responders and critical incident-management teams, working with government leaders to improve school safety measures, and developing and delivering training to response teams and communities.
 It’s a powerful career choice—one with the potential to help save lives.